vero-nika-2828/yasmin-jas-photography/README.md

       * see more examples at one glance
 * Photos are displayed in 2 column grid on smaller devices, such as tablet
 * Photos are displayed in one column on even smaller devices, such as mobile phones
+* Alt description added to images for accessibility
 * Relates to following user stories: 1, 2, 6,

 ## Contact page